Eddie Robinson Award

 “The Sugar Bowl Committee is proud to join the FWAA in honoring the country’s top collegiate coach and at the same time recognizing Louisiana’s own, Eddie Robinson, one of the greatest coaches of all time and a member of our own Greater New Orleans Sports Hall of Fame,” said Allstate Sugar Bowl CEO Paul Hoolahan.
 “We certainly appreciate the work of the FWAA and are excited about this partnership.”

-The other finalists for the honor were: Bill Clark of UAB; Lane Kiffin of Florida Atlantic; Jeff Monken of Army; Lincoln Riley of Oklahoma; Kirby Smart of Georgia; Dabo Swinney of Clemson; and Jeff Tedford of Fresno State.
+The other seven finalists for the award were Josh Heupel of UCF; Brian Kelly of Notre Dame; Jeff Monken of Army; Lincoln Riley of Oklahoma; Nick Saban of Alabama; Dabo Swinney of Clemson; and Jeff Tedford of Fresno State.
+Coach Clark won in a vote of the entire FWAA membership.

-Robinson, who passed away on April 3, 2007 won 70.7 percent of his games during his illustrious career.
+Robinson, who passed away in 2007, won 70.7 percent of his games during his illustrious career.
 Robinson’s teams won or tied for 17 Southwestern Athletic Conference (SWAC) championships after joining the league in 1959.
-His Tigers claimed nine Black College Football Championships during his career spent all at the same school.
+His Tigers won nine Black College Football Championships during his career spent all at the same school.

 The Football Writers Association of America, a non-profit organization founded in 1941, consists of more than 1,400 men and women who cover college football.
 The membership includes journalists, broadcasters and publicists, as well as key executives in all the areas that involve the game.
 The FWAA works to govern areas that include gameday operations, major awards and its annual All-America team.